 Here’s a few perfect scenarios for WhenAvailable

 - Bachelorette parties.
 When we went on mine in Miami, I sure wish we knew about a platform like this.
 Just for planning, it’d be great to know everyone’s availability.
 It’s also especially helpful for groups who might not know each other well and want to pic the best weekend for a destination bachelorette what works for everyone.
+P.S., another easy tip?
+Ship your luggage ahead of time and avoid slugging around all that extra weight in the group!

 - Get-togethers for the squad.
 Ever try to get two friends on the opposite sides of town together in the same room?
 It’s near impossible.
 Plan way ahead for birthdays, holidays and just catch-ups at the optimal time.
 No excuse now – I got you all in my calendar!